microsoft/api-guidelines/Guidelines.md

 PUT https://api.contoso.com/v1.0/databases/db1
 ```

-In this scenario the databases segment is processing the PUT operation.
+In this scenario, the segment of the database is processing the PUT operation.

 Services MAY also use the hybrid defined below.

 ### 13.2.
-Stepwise long running operations
+Stepwise long-running operations
 A stepwise operation is one that takes a long, and often unpredictable, length of time to complete, and doesn't offer state transition modeled in the resource.
-This section outlines the approach that services should use to expose such long running operations.
+This section outlines the approach that services should use to expose such long-running operations.

 Service MAY expose stepwise operations.

-> Stepwise Long Running Operations are sometimes called "Async" operations.
+> Stepwise Long-Running Operations are sometimes called "Async" operations.
-This causes confusion, as it mixes elements of platforms ("Async / await", "promises", "futures") with elements of API operation.
+This confuses, as it mixes elements of platforms ("Async / await", "promises", "futures") with elements of API operation.
 This document uses the term "Stepwise Long Running Operation" or often just "Stepwise Operation" to avoid confusion over the word "Async".

 Services MUST perform as much synchronous validation as practical on stepwise requests.
-Services MUST prioritize returning errors in a synchronous way, with the goal of having only "Valid" operations processed using the long running operation wire protocol.
+Services MUST prioritize returning errors synchronously, to have only "Valid" operations processed using the long-running operation wire protocol.

-For an API that's defined as a Stepwise Long Running Operation the service MUST go through the Stepwise Long Running Operation flow even if the operation can be completed immediately.
+For an API that's defined as a Stepwise Long Running Operation, the service MUST go through the Stepwise Long Running Operation flow even if the operation can be completed immediately.
 In other words, APIs must adopt and stick with an LRO pattern and not change patterns based on circumstance.

 #### 13.2.1.
 PUT